 Detailed design drawing specify materials and construction details, an important part of ensuring that construction is undertaken to best practice, and invaluable in sourcing comparable quotations from contractors where there are significant constructed elements.

 Choosing plants that are suitable for growing conditions and maximum impact from the design is crucial.
 A garden should have year round interest and be as inspiring in the dark days of winter as the blousy days of summer.
 Change and variety whether bold or subtle keep things interesting and uplifting, while permanent structure unifies the overall impact.
 Planting plans can be a simple diagram showing plants, their location and planting numbers or more detailed with additional information related to flowering season, plant characteristics, expected growth and spread, soil preparation, nutrition and maintenance.

 Positioning plants takes a particular eye.
 With extensive horticultural experience and a cultivated understanding of planting combinations for the Scottish climate, Karen can lay out plants to great effect giving each plant the best chance of thriving.

 Karen is available to oversee your project on an hourly consultancy capacity, keeping a professional design eye on the project as it progresses.

 Depending on the precise nature of the project, other services can include:

 - Plant & Material Sourcing

-Karen Laing is experienced in large and small scale garden design.
-Design services from site assessment to full outline plans, planting schemes, and project management are available packaged to your individual requirements.
+Experienced in large and small scale garden design.
+I can help you with design services from site assessment to full outline plans, planting schemes, and project management.
+All available packaged to your individual requirements.